 Potassium helps maintain blood pressure and keeps heart diseases at bay.
 Antioxidants in saffron help in lowering cholesterol and triglyceride.
 Crocetin helps reduce lipoproteins in the bloodstream, aids in oxygen distribution and blood circulation, and removes plaque from the arteries preventing atherosclerosis.

-Abundant iron in saffron is critical for hemoglobin formation and it is a co-factor in the red blood cell production.
+Abundant iron in American Saffron is critical for hemoglobin formation and it is a co-factor in red blood cell production.

 Treats Acne and Blemishes